Sandy Hook Bike Path

 What's not to like:

 The path is too short and flat for much exercise.
 Some serious bikers avoid the path because on summer weekends there are too many pedestrians, slow bikers, and roller bladers in the way.
 Beachgoers cross the path at several places, and habitually pay no attention whatsoever to oncoming bikes.
 The rangers tell me that there have been a number of collisions.
 Though the path itself is flat, the wind is strong and can make biking unpleasant sometimes.
 The wind is sometimes from the north in the morning, but nearly always turns around in the afternoon and can become a gale in your face as you exit to the south.
 With luck you can have the wind in your face both coming and going.
 One of the nice things about the bike path is that on the northern portion of the route the wind is shielded.
 However, in the last 2.5 miles, from the Sea Gull's Nest area to the entrance, bikers are completely exposed to the wind.
-I tell myself that it's good exercise, but it isn't fun there.
+I tell myself that it's good exercise, but it isn't fun there heading south on a typical afternoon.

 Parking:

 There is still another possibility for free parking.
 There is at least one parking area on Sandy Hook that is designated as "free".
 This is Area M, which is at the north end of the park adjoining a picnic area but not a beach.
 The theory is that if you tell the person at the toll booth that you are going to the free area, then you don't have to pay.
 You don't get a sticker to display, and would be subject to a fine if you park in any of the other areas.
 I've noticed that Area M often has open parking spaces even on summer weekends when the Hook is filled.
 However, I'm not sure I'd count on this.
+I've gotten conflicting emails from readers, some of whom say this doesn't work, and others say that it does.

 Getting to Sandy Hook from New York City: